Skip to main content

 1. Log in to the Seeq as an admin.

-2. From the hamburger menu on the top left, click ‘Administration’.
+2. From the hamburger menu at the top right of the page, click ‘Administration’.

 Troubleshooting